free genealogy since 1996

 1700

 1719, May 12 - a French inventory and orders for Francois Roye to go to the Miamis and trade was signed by Vincennes.
 Another document is a voyageur contract from August 17, 1720 to travel by canoe to go down and trade for furs among the Miamis.
-The documents were to be deposited with the judge at Montreal, Canada.
-July 14, 2018 The History Center posted photos of maps and documents on Facebook for July 14 Bastille Day in France.
+The documents were to be deposited with the judge at Montreal, Canada. [this means some Fort Wayne history is found in Canadian archives!]

 1720, August 17 - a French document to travel by canoe to go down and trade for furs among the Miamis.
-The documents were to be deposited with the judge at Montreal, Canada.
-A July 14, 2018post by The History Centerphotos of maps and documents on Facebook for July 14 Bastille Day in France.#sociallyhistory
+The documents were to be deposited with the judge at Montreal, Canada. [this means some Fort Wayne history is found in Canadian archives!]

 In 1752 Great Britain transitioned from the Julian Calendar to the Gregorian calendar.
 Because there was an eleven-day difference in the two calendars, it was necessary for the British to skip eleven days in order to “catch up.”
 So, by act of Parliament, in Great Britain and the British colonies, in 1752 the day after September 2 was September 14, not September 3.
 The change is said to have caused widescale rioting across England, as people demanded the return of the eleven “stolen” days.
 How did this all come about?